joshgunkel/workshop1/README.md

 More info coming soon!
 This is where we'll make enhancements to the project, test the changes locally and check the changes into a new branch/fork of the repository.

 1. Making changes to our app and testing them locally
+	- change config/database.js to correct MongoHQ account
+	- change models/models.js to include some new models (AccountLogin, AccountRegister)
+	- change routes/accounts.js to use the new models
 2. Committing our changes to our GitHub repository using Git commands
 3. Deploying our app to Heroku using Git commands